-Name: system\gr55xx.c
+Name: system_gr55xx.c

-Path: SDK\Folder\toolchain\gr551x\source\
+Path: SDK_Folder\toolchain\gr55xx\source\

 4 Configuration of I/O Pins

 4.1 Configuration Principle

 The GR551x SoCs provide on-chip programmable pull-up/pull-down resistors.
 The resistors can replace external ones to save space and cost, and can also keep any unused GPIO pins from floating, to avoid excess current to flow from the VDDIO supply and/or unexpected behavior.